vergauwenthomas/MetObs_toolkit/docs/MetObs_documentation_flat.rst

   Station <reference/station>
   Obstype <reference/obstype>
   Analysis <reference/analysis>
-  Modeldata <reference/modeldata>
+  Gee modeldata <reference/geemodeldata>
   Template <reference/template>
+  Gap <reference/gap>
+  Special functions <reference/special_functions>

 ********************************************
 Modules for MetObs toolkit Developers
 ********************************************
-A lot of the funtions and methods of the MetObs toolkit are not meant to be called by the users.
+A lot of the functions and methods of the MetObs toolkit are not meant to be called by the users, typically they start with _ (underscore).
 For developers these functions and methods are important building blocks.

 The :ref:`modindex` contains all functions and methods present in the MetObs toolkit.